svenbledt/Warmane-Bot/docs/commands/report.md

 ## What it does

-This command report a warmane player for rule violations. adds them to the global blacklist and notifies moderators..
+This command report a warmane player for rule violations and add to global blacklist..

 ## Permissions